-This is an exciting time for natural history museums!
-Arctos is not just a static data archive, but rather a platform that enables a network of biodiversity knowledge.
-Arctos is not only for a diverse set of users but also represents a community of museum enthusiasts (curators, collection managers, directors, investigators, and educators) who are committed to pushing the envelop of management, discoverability, and use of digital natural history data to address important questions.
+This is an exciting time for natural and cultural history museums!
+Arctos is not a static data archive, but rather a platform that enables a network of biodiversity knowledge.
+Arctos is not only for a diverse set of users but also represents a community of museum professionals and enthusiasts (curators, collection managers, directors, investigators, and educators) around the world, who are committed to leading the field in the management, discoverability, and use of digital biodiversity data to address important questions.
 As new collections are added to Arctos, the community benefits through lower costs and higher data richness.
 If you are looking for a robust research infrastructure and are interested in being part of this vibrant community, you should consider Arctos.

-Arctos will work with new collections to develop a Memorandum of Understanding (download sample template) that details the agreement between Arctos and the institution housing the collection(s).
+Arctos will work with new collections to develop a Memorandum of Understanding (see below for sample MOU) that details the agreement between Arctos and the institution housing the collection(s).
 A mentor will be assigned to facilitate this process and to answer questions as they arise.
 After the MOU is signed by both parties, the process of creating the new collection(s) in Arctos will begin.

 Migrating Data into Arctos

-Once the new collection is in Arctos, we will begin the process of data migration.
-Collections are responsible for getting their data ready to import, although Arctos technical support staff will advise and assist the collection(s) through this process.
-At least one permanent collection staff person must be available to work with Arctos staff during data migration.
+Once the new collection has been created in Arctos, we will begin the process of data migration.
+Collections are responsible for preparing their data for import, although an Arctos mentor will advise and assist the collection(s) through this process.
+At least one permanent collection staff person must be available to work with the Arctos mentor during data migration.

 Once data are in Arctos, collections are responsible for maintaining and updating their own data records.